Ischaemic Affairs of the Heart

 • Always take the blood thinner medication to prevent the stents from getting blocked

 Finally at midday a mate arrived to give me a lift home.
 The Transit Lounge admin then escorted me to the main hospital entrance.
-I made sure of letting him know how impressed and happy I was with the treatment I had received.
+I made sure of letting him know how impressed and happy I was with the treatment I received.

 Silent Ischaemic Heart Disease

-The big question is, how come I survived?
 There were a number of reasons.
-The 95% blockage was close, but still wasn't the fatal 100%.
-Secondly, I had never smoked and spent years swimming and walking, so my heart muscle was unusually strong and could still function adequately with lower than normal arterial blood-flow.
-Another plus was that I have an unusually low resting pulse-rate of 55 BPM, so there was less lifetime stress on the heart muscle.
+When you have two major blockages near each other, like I had, a piece of plaque would typically break off to seal the other and… game over.
+Lucky for me that didn't happen (hence the exclamations by the cardiologist during the angiogram).
+I had also never smoked, and spent years swimming and walking, so my heart muscle was unusually strong and could still function adequately with lower than normal blood–flow.
+Another plus was that I have an unusually low resting pulse–rate of 55 BPM, so there was less lifetime stress on my heart muscle.
 Most crucially, I have always had normal cholesterol levels.
 And I was lucky.

 The Nepean experience